You will find a plentiful supply of affordable taxis across Mexico’s cities, towns and villages

 Ensure your taxi driver is properly licensed: Be sure, whatever taxi you get into, that the driver’s license card is visible.
 The license card is a white, laminated document with official stamps, a hologram and a photograph of the taxi driver on it.
 The card should be presented in full color and not be a photocopy.
 The number on the license card should match the license plates.

-If you are carrying any valuable equipment (e.g. laptop or expensive cameras) it’s best to get a cab from a taxi rank, or get your hotel to phone a local taxi for you.
+If you are carrying any valuable equipment (e.g. laptop or expensive cameras) it’s best to get a cab from a taxi rank, use an App-Cab service, or get your hotel to phone a local taxi for you.

 Dress and act sensibly, following the general Safety Guidelines as set out on the Safety guide here on Mexperience.

-If you are not familiar with Mexico City and the place you are going, and/or if you don’t speak Spanish, it’s best to call to arrange a taxi via the hotel where you’re staying, phone a taxi rank (Sitio), or use your smartphone to arrange a taxi using Uber.
+If you are not familiar with Mexico City and the place you are going, and/or if you don’t speak Spanish, it’s best to call to arrange a taxi via the hotel where you’re staying, phone a taxi rank (Sitio), or use your smart-phone to arrange an App-Cab service.
 They cost more than street cabs, but are still good value in comparison to a similar distance taxi fare in other major capital cities.

 Traveling by taxi in Mexico’s provincial cities (which includes Guadalajara and Monterrey) is generally regarded as safe, and the need to exercise precautions in relation to the taxi-crime that has pervaded Mexico City in recent years are not necessary.